explodinglabs/jsonrpcserver/doc/index.rst

 %(message)s
     The json request (the body).

-The response format has these extra fields:
+The response format has these fields:

 %(http_code)s
     The HTTP status code received from the server, eg. *400*.